githumfirst/AngryFlappyBird/README.md

-# AngryFlappyBird - Android Game Programming with Unity
+# Chicken Fight(닭싸움) - Android Game Programming with Unity
 ###### This game is made by internet surfing and algorithms and assest are from youtube and opensources.
 ###### Belows are the sources.
 Thank you for their efforts.
 ###### referrence source: https://youtu.be/XtQMytORBmM?si=ucAOmN8wJppIOA-p